>

 Nic Jones learned Ten Thousand Miles from A.L.
 Lloyd and sang it in 1977 on his third album, The Noah's Ark Trap, which sadly is unavailable now.

-This is Nic Jones singing Ten Thousand Miles on 28 May 2011 at the Queen Elizabeth Hall:
+This is Nic Jones singing Ten Thousand Miles on 28 May 2011 at the Queen Elizabeth Hall in London:

 Eliza Carthy took Ten Thousand Miles from Nic Jones and recorded it in 1996 for her CD Heat Light & Sound, together with the Morris jig Bacca Pipes.
 This track was also included in the Mrs Casey Records anthology Evolving Tradition 2.
-Eliza commented in her original album's sleeve notes:
+Eliza noted on her original album:

 A.L.
 Lloyd sent a version of this to Nic Jones and he recorded it, and since then not many people have done it.
 So here it is, with Bacca Pipes which is a Morris jig (thanks Bampton).
 There are lots of versions of 10.000 Miles in the Journal of the Folk Song Society.

 James Fagan and Nancy Kerr sang Turtle Dove in 1997 on their Fellside CD Starry Gazy Pie.
-They commented in their liner notes:
+They noted:

 A song made up of tags from other ballads, collected in Kentucky from “Singing Willie” Nolan.
 The words are more or less as E.K.
 Wells printed in The Ballad Tree, but Nancy altered the melody and time signature, and added a final verse.